Buy e-Books Here

 Pressure closes in.
 Annie’s powerful father expects obedience.
 An ambitious ex offers a polished trap.
 The town watches.
 The land waits.
 The ranch needs a miracle, and Annie has to choose the life that is truly hers.
 Jake has to decide if love can stand beside duty.

 Boots and Stilettos is a contemporary Western romance set under a big Montana sky.
-It is a story about courage, belonging, and the work that love requires.
+It is a clean and wholesome story about courage, belonging, and the work that love requires.
 Grit meets silk.
 Hearts learn a steadier rhythm.
 Two people build something worth keeping.

 Why readers connect with these stories